Skip to content

 Discount the future

-A bias giving short-term costs and benefits more weightage than longer-term costs and benefits.
-For example, many people would avoid going for dental check-up now even though the condition may worsen in future.
+Discounting the future is the bias of giving short-term costs and benefits more weight than longer-term ones.
+A common example: people avoid a dental check-up today even though the condition may worsen later.

 Future costs are discounted relative to present ones, often too heavily.
 A school postpones essential maintenance because the cost is now and the consequence is later.
 Then a roof collapses.